Spectrum of equivariant cohomology as a fixed point scheme: Generalities

-As $e$ is regular in $\Hs$, it is also regular in $\bb$ and $\nen = [\bb, e]$ (cf. Section \ref{secreg}).
+As $e$ is regular in $\Hs$, it is also regular in $\bb$ and $\nen = [\bb, e]$ (\textit{cf.} Section~\ref{secreg}).
 However, $\bb = \ttt \oplus \nen$, so by iterating we easily see that $\bb$ is generated by $e$ and $\ttt$.
 Then as $[v,e]=0$, this easily leads to $[v,\bb] = 0$.
 As $\bb$ was a Borel subalgebra and $v$ is semisimple, from this $[v,\geg] = 0$ follows. \end{proof} From this lemma, as $[h,e] = [h_l,e] = 2e$, we infer $h-h_l\in Z(\lel)$.
-In the map $\Ad_{-}(-)$ from Lemma \ref{congen}, let us consider the preimage of $e+\ttt$ and for any $w\in\ttt$ denote by $A(\w)\in \U^-$, $\chi(\w)\in \Ss$ the elements such that
+In the map $\Ad_{-}(-)$ from Lemma~\ref{congen}, let us consider the preimage of $e+\ttt$, and for any $w\in\ttt$ denote by $A(\w)\in \U^-$, $\chi(\w)\in \Ss$ the elements such that

 We will now want to generalise Kostant's Theorem~\ref{kostant2}.
 First, we find the contracting $\Cs$-action on $\Ss$ from \eqref{ppS}.
-Note that as $e_l$ is regular in $\Ls$, also $f_l$ is regular in $\Ls$ (see Remark \ref{princesl2}).
-Moreover, as all the weights of ${H^t}$-action on $\uu_l$ are positive integers, on $\uu_l^-$ they are all negative integers.
-As the weight of the action on $f_l$ is $-2$ (note that we use Lemma \ref{semcen} to switch between the actions of $h_l$ and $h$), $f_l$ must lie in $\uu_l^-$.
-In particular $f_l \in \bb_l^-$, and as $\bb_l^-$ contains the Lie algebra of the maximal torus of $\Ls$, we have that $f_l$ is regular in $\bb_l^-$.
-This means that $C_{\he}(f_l)\subset \bb_l^-$ (cf. Section \ref{secreg}).
-In particular, all the weights of ${H^t}$-action on $C_{\he}(f_l)$ are nonpositive integers.
-Therefore, for any $x\in C_{\he}(f_l)$, we have
+Note that as $e_l$ is regular in $\Ls$, $f_l$ is also regular in $\Ls$ (see Remark~\ref{princesl2}).
+Moreover, as all of the weights of the ${H^t}$-action on $\uu_l$ are positive integers, on $\uu_l^-$ they are all negative integers.
+As the weight of the action on $f_l$ is $-2$ (note that we use Lemma~\ref{semcen} to switch between the actions of $h_l$ and $h$), $f_l$ must lie in $\uu_l^-$.
+In particular, $f_l \in \bb_l^-$, and as $\bb_l^-$ contains the Lie algebra of the maximal torus of $\Ls$, we have that $f_l$ is regular in $\bb_l^-$.
+This means that $C_{\he}(f_l)\subset \bb_l^-$ (\textit{cf.} Section~\ref{secreg}).
+In particular, all of the weights of the ${H^t}$-action on $C_{\he}(f_l)$ are non-positive integers.
+Therefore, for any $x\in C_{\he}(f_l)$ we have

 and